ODB++: Lack of need

 Ucamco, the developers of the Gerber format, argue that the prevalent Gerber-based flow (with some additions) is as complete and efficient as ODB++.
 These additions were introduced in Gerber X2, which added attributes to classical Extended Gerber.
 Standard attributes allow to define the layer structure, pad functions and CAD netlist.

-Potential resolution
+Alternatives

 Critics of the proprietary nature of ODB++ point to several more open formats as models for a future consensus format: